Kantarama Gahigiri

 Kantarama Gahigiri (born December 13, 1976) is a Swiss and Rwandan filmmaker.
 She is best known for her films Tapis rouge, Me + U, Lost Angel Less and more.
+She holds master's degrees from the Graduate Institute of International and Development Studies and the New York Institute of Technology.

 Career

 Gahigiri's first feature film Tapis Rouge has been awarded Best Feature Film at Geneva International Film Festival and Best Directing at Chelsea Film Festival.
 She is now developing Tanzanite, an afro pulp dystopian thriller through Realness - An African Screenwriter's Residency.